ktenzer/keithtenzer.com/_posts/2022-02-10-blog-with-gitops-practices-and-github.md

 # Push Blog to Github
 Now that we have tested our blog and are happy lets commit the code!
 If you want to brush up on Github I recommend the [tutorials](https://docs.github.com/en/get-started).
-First lets add our files locally from without our blog directory.
+First lets add our files locally from within our blog directory.
 <pre>$ git add .</pre>
 To see the files that will be commited (optional).
 <pre>$ git status -s</pre>